 May be required

 If you have a government-backed loan like an FHA or VA loan, it’s highly likely you’ll need an inspection — even if you’re refinancing your mortgage.
 The inspection is necessary because it looks at the overall condition of the home (whereas an appraisal determines the home value).
 The lender may require a termite inspection and an analysis of the property’s structural condition.
-Some even require septic system and water tests to ensure an adequate supply of water for the house.
+Some even require a septic system and water tests to ensure an adequate supply of water for the house.

 Your city or county may charge a recording fee for handling the refinance paperwork.
-Though costs are relatively low, they can be upwards of $250.
-Be sure to visit your local government website or ask your mortgage lender.
+Though these refinance costs are relatively low, they can be upwards of $250.
+Visit your local government website or ask your mortgage lender.

 Typically not required

-Depending on your lender, you may be charged a prepayment penalty for paying off your existing mortgage early.
-These are typically not required anymore if you have a fixed rate first mortgage.
-But, it’s still important to ask about.
+Your lender may charge a prepayment penalty for paying off your existing mortgage early.
+It's rare, but, it’s still important to ask about.

 No cost mortgage refinance

 Depending on your particular situation, you may be inclined to ask for a “no-cost” loan.
 This means the lender will pay for all loan costs, including their fees and third-party fees (appraisal, title, recording charges, etc.).

-Most of the time a “no cost” loan is utilized when doing a cash out loan so you can access as much money as possible.
+Most of the time a “no cost” loan is used when doing a cash out loan so you can access as much money as possible.
 Though, this will lead to a higher interest rate to compensate the lender for not charging anything upfront.

 It’s not the right solution for everyone, so be sure to consult with a mortgage consultant who is salary-based and not paid commission.
 This way, you can feel confident you’re not being pressured into the wrong program.